Frequently Asked Questions

 Earning the Honors Leader Distinction

-By completing the four one-credit courses (Honors 360A, 360B, 360C, 360D) focused on the four pillars of Honors.
-See our webpage for more information.
+By completing four one-credit hour courses from the Honors Leader curriculum focused on the four pillars of Honors.
+Visit our Honors Leader webpage for more information.
 No – you can take as many or as few as you want depending on your interests.
 To earn the Honors Leader distinction, all four must be completed.

 Getting Involved

-Please visit our website to learn about how to get involved in the Honors Student Association (HSA) and Lucerna, the undergraduate research journal.
-If you don’t see an organization and would like to start one, please reach out to the Director of Student Services or an Honors Ambassador.
+Our Current Students page has more information about the Honors Student Association and Lucerna, UMKC's only undergraduate research journal.
 The Honors LLC in Oak Street Hall fills up quickly.
 You must first apply and be admitted to the Honors Program.
 Once that happens and you’ve confirmed your acceptance, you can contact Res Life to find out if there is still room in the LLC.
 The Honors Program suggests you list the Honors Program on your resume as follows:

 Honors Contracts

 Fill out the completion form on our webpage and have your instructor sign it.
 Then send it as a PDF to honors@umkc.edu.
 Completion forms are due by the Tuesday after finals.
-Email honors@umkc.edu before the due date to request an extension.
+To request an extension, email honors@umkc.edu prior to the due date.
+Requests submitted in advance will be granted an immediate 48-hour extension with question, for any reason.
+If you need additional time, let us know.
+All extension requests must be received before the due date to be considered.
+Requests submitted after the due date will be denied.
 No, to submit a completion form we must have received the original contract form in the first four weeks of the semester.
 All contract forms are due within the first four weeks of the semester.
 Ex: if the first day of class is August 21st, then all contracts are due by September 21st.
+Visit our Honors Contract page to view exact deadlines for Spring 2026.
 Yes, as long as you fill out the contract form and submit it within the first four weeks of the course start date.
-Summer contracts are due the first Tuesday in August.
+Summer contract completion forms are due the first Tuesday in August.
 Keep an eye on the newsletter for summer deadlines.